 Ready to turn up the volume and get energized?

-This was my “happy place” in Dallas.
+This was my “happy place” in Addison.
 Walking around this pond daily was one of my coping mechanisms.

 Let’s face it . . .